the scarf is nice. thanks for sharing the pattern. i see that many crochet bloggers getting ready for the winter these days :)

 Just finished this scarf in Lion Brand Homespun362 Quartz yarn.
 It turned out beautiful.
 Thank you for sharing your pattern and especially for the pictorial.

 Jennifer, Thank You, Thank You, Thank You!!
 I am obsessed with this scarf and have now made about 10 in different yarns and different colors and they have all turned out beautifully.
 They have all been gifts that my friends love love love!
 I am a novice crocheter and the videos are particularly helpful as I am still hopeless at reading a pattern and translating that into anything that actually looks like it is supposed to :) Thank you for so generously sharing!

 Thank you for this tutorial!
 I've taught myself to crochet but reading patterns is still hard.
 The pattern, coupled with the easy to follow tutorial made this process so much easier.
 I have no doubt I would have gotten very frustrated if it wasn't for your super easy instructions.
 This blog is amazing.
 Your patterns are easy to follow and the tutorials, when available, are amazing.
 You also have my same taste, which helps.
 Keep up the good work.
 This site is awesome!

 I am making this now as I sit and enjoy the fire on this snowy day.
 Thank you for the pattern.
 It's so pretty.
 I am using Bernat Soft Bounce and K hook.
 It is thick yarn and the gauge came out great.
 I can't wait to finish it.
 I think I will try the buttons as one lady said in the comments.
 Thank you again for the pattern!!

 Thank you for taking the time to read my blog and share your thoughts!
 It is very much appreciated.
-I try to reply to comments as quickly as possible...please note that all comments posted on Fiber Flux...Adventures in Stitching are moderated and any comments that are abusive or off topic will be removed.
+I try to reply to comments as quickly as possible...please note that all comments posted on Fiber Flux...Adventures in Stitching are moderated and any comments that are abusive, off topic or spam will be removed.